 A user story allows you to understand the importance and impact of a feature on the business.
 It also helps to make the customer understand the usefulness of the feature and its priority.

-If well written, a user story provides a solid basis for communication and collaboration, bringing the user to the center of attention.
-The use of user stories facilitates discussions on the product, both within the development team and with external stakeholders.
+If well written, a user story provides a solid basis for communication and collaboration, bringing the user to the centre of attention.
+The Use of User Stories facilitates discussions on the product, both within the development team and with external stakeholders.

 What is the User Story made of?